WalletWasabi/WasabiDoc/docs/using-wasabi/WalletLoad.md

 This is a problem for wallet synchronization: each address has to be tested against each filter, with a small probability of matching as false-positive for every address.
 As a result, wallets with many derived addresses will have to download many false-positive blocks, making the synchronization more time consuming.

-The TurboSync feature has been built to reduce the hassle caused by synchronization for big wallets.
 It leverages a simple heuristic: addresses used as coinjoin outputs or as change (internal keys) should only be used twice: one time to receive coins and another time to spend them.
 In other terms, once an internal address has been used to receive a coin and then this coin was used as input in a new transaction (the coin has been spent), the address should never be used again, and there is no need to test it against the remaining filters.